palewire/first-visual-story/readthedocs/index.rst

    :width: 100%

-Look closely at the index file you and will notice that it doesn't include code for much of what you can see on the live page.
-For instance, you won't see the HTML of the navigation bar or the stylesheets that dicatate how the page looks.
+Now, look closely at the ``index.nunjucks`` file.
+You will notice that it doesn't include code for much of what you expect from an HTML  page.
+For instance, you won't see the class ``<html>`` or ``<body>`` tags.
+Nor will you find the stylesheets that dicatate how a page looks.

 That's because that boilerplate has been moved back into a parent template "extended" by the index file with a line of Nunjucks code at the top of the page.